 SRC COMMUNICATIONS AND OUTREACH MANAGER: MARGARET STERN

-Margaret fell in love with the Susitna upon her arrival in Talkeetna eight years ago.
+Margaret fell in love with the Susitna upon her arrival in Talkeetna more than a decade ago.
 She has since had the privilege of exploring the Susitna River watershed by foot, air, and raft.
 Margaret now splits her time between the village and her remote homestead.
 She holds a B.A. in Human Ecology and a certificate in Ethnobotany.
-She is excited to work to preserve the landscape she loves and to the share stories of all of the Watershed’s inhabitants.
+She is excited to work to protect the landscape she loves and the unique livelihoods and economies that this Watershed supports.